ifwe/bruce/doc/build_install.md

 ### Building Bruce Directly

-Bruce may be built directly using SCons as follows:
+For all platforms except CentOS 6, Bruce may be built directly using SCons as
+follows:

 ```
 cd bruce